pac9/pac9.github.io/README.md

 # Main projects

 I undertook 64 projects over the course of 16 weeks at Codeclan.
-This page is a summary of some of the key projects undertaken and skills learnt.
+This page is a summary of week long projects undertaken and skills learnt.

 ## Stock inventory system - CRUD Web Application